owntracks/booklet/docs/tech/http.md

 Authentication to the endpoint is performed with HTTP Basic authentication and, as such, we very strongly recommend the use of TLS (`https://` scheme).

 All publishes which are currently done with MQTT will then be POSTed to the endpoint with exactly the same [JSON](json.md) payload formats.
+Support for Friends is available if your HTTP endpoint can produce appropriate data which is consumed by the app whenever it POSTs a location.
+This differs greatly from MQTT mode wherein the app subscribes to topics and is informed of data on those topics whenever it's available; in HTTP mode the apps do not periodically poll your HTTP endpoint; rather it is contacted only when the app is ready to publish its location or when you manually trigger a publish.

 If the HTTP endpoint is reachable (i.e. it responds with _any_ status code -- even 5xx), the payload is considered POSTed.
 In the event that the endpoint is unreachable (e.g. no connectivity), the payload will be queued and posted at a later time.